 Students must design and create one Website that is of interest to them and to other Grade 9 and 10 students.
+Students must use a free website creation software for this contest.
+The software used must be stated in their submission.
 This Website could be about an actual personality (e.g., actor/actress, athlete, or musical personality), or anything the student is interested in (e.g., a hobby, a videogame, an automobile, a movie, a TV show, etc.).
 The design and creation is not limited to any particular software.
 The Website MUST include three, multi-media features to enhance the Website (e.g., sound, animation, video, or graphics).
 The Website MUST have no more than five (5) pages, with each page possessing a navigational bar.
 Appropriate backgrounds, photographs and graphics must be included.
 Also, students MUST explain the use of each of the features/tools they have chosen.
-NOTE: Students may work individually, or in pairs, or in a group/team of no more than three students.
+NOTE: Students may work individually, or in pairs.
 This Contest option can be used as an assessment for the BTT 10/BTT 20 course.